 Read more about the work undertaken by the schools here.
 The Ratty team would be delighted to welcome even more schools to get involved in the project at Kielder, for example to undertake signs studies or survey work.
 Alternatively the team is happy to run assemblies to talk to the children about water voles and our project.
 If your school would like to get involved, please contact the Ratty team.

 E mail: email@example.com Tel: 0191 284 6884

-Northumbrian Water runs a broad range of activities at Kielder for visitors staying in the 50 on-site holiday lodges, including several with a wildlife focus.
+Northumbrian Water runs a broad range of activities at Kielder for visitors staying it Landal Kielder Waterside, including several with a wildlife focus.
 Activities include archery, segway tours, wildlife tracking and habitat home building, pond-dipping and much more.
-A full list and timetable can be downloaded here http://www.visitkielder.com/self-catering/kielder-lodges
+A full list and timetable can be downloaded here https://www.kielderwaterside.com/while-you-are-here/go-active/

 Northumbrian Water can arrange site visits (including a ferry trip where available) for pupils in Year 5 and upwards.
 Six weeks advance notice is required.
 Please contact 0191 301 6976 or visit the website www.nwl.co.uk/your-home/learn-about-water.aspx

 Tyne Rivers Trust is the only environmental charity looking after the River Tyne.
 The work the organisation does is not just for a better river, but a better region and better life.
 It can provide educational placement opportunities for older pupils, including for university students and its River School sessions give children the chance to get out of the classroom and onto the riverbank.
 Led by an expert, children will learn about river habitats and the lifecycle of creatures that live there.
 There are three options to choose from: